dnschneid/crouton/README.md

   6. Exit the chroot by logging out of Xfce.

 ### With encryption!
-  1. Add the `-e` parameter when you run crouton to create an encrypted chroot.
+  1. Add the `-e` parameter when you run crouton to create an encrypted chroot or encrypt a non-encrypted chroot.
   2. You can get some extra protection on your chroot by storing the decryption key separately from the place the chroot is stored.
 Use the `-k` parameter to specify a file or directory to store the keys in (such as a USB drive or